Digilent/Petalinux-Cora-Z7-07S/README.md

 * It seems likely the XADC Wizard is no longer needed due to improvements made to the Xilinx XADC driver and petalinux.
 In a future release it should be removed from the block diagram, and system-user.dtsi currently should be modified to target the node that is now generated for the hard silicon XADC controller found in the Zynq PS.
+* In order to fix Petalinux compatibility with the 07S device, a patch needs to be applied to the device-tree-generator recipe.
+The patch has been added to the project as described in the Xilinx AR here: https://www.xilinx.com/support/answers/70402.html .
+This should not affect build process or runtime experience, however it is likely this patch can be removed once this project gets updated to a newer version of
+  Petalinux.

 ## Quick-Start Guide